Spin-lattice couplings in $3d$ ferromagnets: analysis from first-principles: RESULTS

 Here we shall briefly investigate the fitting procedure described in Section \ref{sec:determination-by-fitting}.
 To better understand the difference with respect to directly calculated parameters by first-principles methods (such as, e.g., in Refs. \cite{Hellsvik2019,Mankovsky2022,Sadhukhan2022}), we can compare the \textit{ab-initio} $\Gamma_{ijk}^{\alpha\beta\mu}$ values with the curves predicted by both the BS and the damped-oscillatory models within a realistic range of atomic displacements (see Appendix \ref{sec:realistic-atomic-displacements}).
 An example for fcc Ni is shown in Fig. \ref{fig:comparison-fitting}, comparing only the diagonal (Heisenberg-like) spin-lattice couplings, namely $\Gamma_{iji}^{xx\mu}$ (i.e., with $i=k$).
 The obtained fitting parameters are in agreement with those available in literature \footnote{The fitting parameters used are (with [$\ldots$] denoting their units): for function $f_1$, $(J_0, C_1, C_2, d_1, d_2, \omega, \xi, \gamma)=$ (0.28 [mRy], 1.61, 0.27, 0.67 [$a$], 1.20 [$a$], 5.29 [$1/a$], 3.86 [$1/a$], 23.33 [$1/a^2$]), see Ref. \cite{Amann2018}; for function $f_2$, $(J_0, r_c)=$ (3.02 [mRy], 1.2 [$a$]); and, finally, for function $f_3$, $(\alpha_J, \delta_J, \gamma_n, r_c)=$ (0.21 [mRy], 0.48 [$a$], $4.1\times10^{-5}$, 1.42 [$a$])}, see Ref. \cite{Tranchida2018}.

 As can be seen from Fig. \ref{fig:comparison-fitting}, the $\Gamma_{iji}^{xx\mu}$ values can vary significantly with respect to those calculated via the sECA method (of the order of $\sim70\%$ in the worst case -- function $f_1$), with a tendency to underestimation.
 A possible explanation relies on the inadequacy of the adiabatic approximation for Ni \cite{Kudrnovsky2008,Bruno2003} and, likely, the sensitivity of the fitting procedure with underestimations in the exchange parameters already on the next-nearest-neighborhood (i.e., even with small chosen $r_c$); therefore, in this case the fixed inter-atomic dependence assumed to $J_{ij}({r}_{ij})$ for small local displacements becomes less justified.

-Apart from that, it is relevant to recall that the simplified treatment given by the functions $f_i$ ($i=\{1,2,3\}$) defined in Section \ref{sec:determination-by-fitting} lacks at least two important aspects of the spin-lattice interactions, as discussed previously: (\textit{i}) the spatial dependence of the $\mathbf{u}_k$ displacements, which encompasses information about the lattice structure; and (\textit{ii}) the absence of DMI-like and anisotropy-like terms, which would enable magnon-number nonconserving processes.
+In particular, for a comprehensive description of the interaction between spin waves and phonons, including spin-gradient terms and beyond, it is relevant to recall that the simplified treatment given by all fitting approaches via the functions defined in Section \ref{sec:determination-by-fitting} lacks at least two important aspects, as discussed previously: (\textit{i}) the spatial dependence of the $\mathbf{u}_k$ displacements, which encompasses information about the lattice structure; and (\textit{ii}) the absence of DMI-like and anisotropy-like terms, which would enable magnon-number nonconserving processes.